Pupillage

 • accept as a client anyone in need of legal help.

-The requirements for admission as an advocate have been laid down by legislation.
-Broadly stated, an applicant for admission as an advocate must prove to the High Court that he or she is –
+The requirements for admission as an legal practitioner (advocate) have been laid down by legislation.
+Broadly stated, an applicant for admission as an legal practitioner (advocate) must prove to the High Court that he or she is –

 • a fit and proper person,